biopython/biopython.github.io/wiki/GitUsage.md

 will be able to easily review your code, make their own branches from it or merge it back to the trunk.

-Using branches on github is the preferred way to work on new features for Biopython, so it's useful to learn it and use it even if you think your changes are not for immediate inclusion into the main trunk of Biopython.
+Using branches on Github is the preferred way to work on new features for Biopython, so it's useful to learn it and use it even if you think your changes are not for immediate inclusion into the main trunk of Biopython.
 But even if you decide not to use github, you can always